At a glance

 This will depend on the underlying cause.

-Known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting and scaling.
-The medical term is ear edge dermatitis or ear margin dermatitis.
+Also known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting, ulceration, alopecia and scaling, which is collectively referred to as ear edge dermatitis or ear margin dermatitis.

-There are several causes of crusty, scaly ears in cats: parasites, allergies, sunburn, and systemic disorders, to name a few.
-Crusty ear margins may be the only symptom your cat has, or you may notice other signs.
+There are several causes of crusty, scaly ears in cats, the most common causes include scabies, ear mites, allergies, sunburn, and systemic disorders.
+Crusty ear margins may be the only symptom your cat has, or you may notice other signs such as itching, discharge and head shaking.

 Ear mites (Odotectes Cynotis) are a common parasitic mite that invades the ears, which occur in kittens most often.